 But a skillful healthcare defense attorney can effectively cross-examine these witnesses without leaving a negative taste in the juror’s mouths.

 Chapman Law Group is experienced in all forms of medical malpractice defense, including wrongful death claims.
 If you are a physician, uninsured healthcare provider, pain management specialist, dentist, or other licensed healthcare professional, and you are facing a potential lawsuit involving wrongful death, medical malpractice, or anything related to health care, we are the attorneys you need.

-For 35 years, the healthcare lawyers at Chapman Law Group has successfully defended hundreds of complicated medical malpractice claims across the U.S. — from Chicago to Los Angeles, and from Miami to Detroit — with exceptional results.
+For 35 years, the healthcare lawyers at Chapman Law Group has successfully defended hundreds of complicated medical malpractice claims across Michigan and Florida with exceptional results.
 We understand the complexities of health care, and we work hard to defend your good name and your right to continue to practice your chosen profession.